Soul Edge: PlayStation

 The PlayStation game received very positive reviews.
 It holds aggregated scores of 91% on GameRankings and 89/100 on Metacritic, including high ratings by IGN ("extremely fun, and has just enough new elements to make it worth playing multiple times"), and GameSpot ("a great fighting game with its share of flaws").
 Next Generation praised it for "filling in all the blanks with great gameplay, superb characters, unique graphics, and combines them into one solid package."
 They later commended the PlayStation port for retaining all the characters, levels, graphics, and gameplay from the arcade version.
 GameFan called it "without a doubt the most stunning graphical fighting feast ever to grace any console."
 The four reviewers of Electronic Gaming Monthly particularly applauded the full motion video intro and the new story mode.
 They awarded it "Best Intro" in their 1998 Video Game Buyer's Guide.
 A reviewer for GamePro stated: "Bow down to the new king of fighters, and the first gotta-play-it game of the year."

 In 1997, PSM named Soul Edge as the fourth top game on the PlayStation, and Electronic Gaming Monthly listed the PlayStation version as a runner-up for "Fighting Game of the Year" (behind Street Fighter Collection) and "Best Music" (behind PaRappa the Rapper).
 PSU listed this game as the sixth "PSone classic" most deserving to be remade for the PlayStation 3 in 2011.
 That same year, Complex ranked Soul Edge as the 19th best fighting game of all time.

 The PlayStation version's opening sequence won the SIGGRAPH '97 award for the best game video of 1996.
-It was also included on the list of the ten all-time best game cinematics by Cheat Code Central in 2012.